FAIRplus/the-fair-cookbook/content/recipes/findability/identifiers.md

 Having covered the technical details to generated globally unique identifiers, it is now necessary to discuss the issue making identifiers *resolvable (a notion also known as `dereferencable`)*.

-In other words, in order to create globally unique identifiers `for the web`, it is necessary to understand what [Uniform Resource Locators]() (a.k.a `URL`) are and how to construct them for use with the [Hypertext Transfer Protocol]().
+In other words, in order to create globally unique identifiers `for the web`, it is necessary to understand what Uniform Resource Locators<!-- TODO add a link to corresponding document --> (a.k.a `URL`) are and how to construct them for use with the Hypertext Transfer Protocol<!-- TODO add a link to corresponding document -->.

 This results in URLs of the following form